 Christmas is a time of celebration for Christians around the world.
 Traditions, old and new, are a huge part of any celebration, and vary greatly in different countries.
-Here are 12 of our most favorite Christmas traditions from all over the globe:
+Traditions around the Christmas holiday vary around the world - and can even differ from one family to the next!
+We're here to share 12 of our most favorite Christmas traditions from all over the globe.

 1. St. Lucia Day – Sweden

 December 13th is known as St. Lucia Day in Scandinavian countries and started in Sweden.
-This day marks the beginning of the Christmas season.
+This day marks the beginning of the Christmas season, called "little Yule."
 A main focus of the day is light, as this day occurs near the shortest day of the year.
 There are many St. Lucia Day traditions, but the most common in Sweden is described in this History.com article:

 Traditionally, the oldest daughter in each family rises early and wakes each of her family members, dressed in a long, white gown with a red sash, and wearing a crown made of twigs with nine lighted candles.
 For the day, she is called “Lussi” ...The family then eats breakfast in a room lighted with candles.